OfficeDev/teams-toolkit/templates/scenarios/js/default-bot-message-extension/README.md

 ## Package

-- From Visual Studio Code: open the Teams Toolkit and click `Zip Teams metadata package` or open the command palette and select `Teams: Zip Teams metadata package`.
+- From Visual Studio Code: open the Teams Toolkit and click `Zip Teams app package` or open the command palette and select `Teams: Zip Teams app package`.
 - Alternatively, from the command line run `teamsfx package` in the project directory.

 ## Publish to Teams